sh1katagana1/writeups/html-smuggling.md

 11. Next, we see the readAsText portion.
 This starts reading the contents of the specified Blob, once finished, the result attribute contains the contents of the file as a text string.
 The Blob is referenced by its variable abc.
 12. The rest of the code just closes out the rest of the HTML document

+If we save that and run it in a browser we will see the words Wassup Playa.
+## HTML5 Download Attribute
+One way that we can get a user to download something is using the download attribute from HTML5.
+For this I hosted an Atomic Red Team test dll called s.dll.
+The raw file can be found [here](https://github.com/sh1katagana1/RedTeam/raw/main/s.dll) So my HTML page that I would send to the victim could look like this (obviously this is not very pretty, just functional for testing)